hobbes7878/data-driven-journalism/week-5-feb.-15.md

 # Databases

-Up till now you've been viewing and manipulating data stored in spreadsheets via Microsoft Excel.
+Up till now you've been viewing and manipulating data stored in spreadsheets using Microsoft Excel.
 Excel is a great, human-friendly tool for designing and manipulating data, but it's limited to a certain scale.
 Once you need data to be entered electronically rather than by hand or be easily accessible by other components, like automatic reports or features on a website, you need something designed more with a machine in mind.

 You need a database.

 Databases are simply collections of data stored in tables.
-Understanding how databases are constructed and queried is essential to being able to query large and complex datasets, which is how you get your [scoop](http://www.niemanlab.org/2013/12/scooped-by-code/).
+Understanding how databases are constructed and queried is essential to being able to query large and complex datasets, which is how you [get your scoop](http://www.niemanlab.org/2013/12/scooped-by-code/).

 ### Database structure

 A database is simply a collection of data stored in tables.
 A database can have multiple related tables.
 A table can have multiple fields, including fields related to other tables.

 We'll look at an example next, but to preface the discussion, think about the Tidy Data concept we looked at last week.
 Data stored in tidy tables is exactly the basic organizational structure of databases.
 You can think of a single data table as a tidy table.
 We only use slightly different terminology: Instead of talking about _columns_ and _rows_, we describe data tables in _fields_ and _records_.
 They are almost exactly equivalent.
 Fields, like columns, should represent variables.
 Records, like rows, represent observations.

+Consider a simple example: